almeidaxan/bfast-explorer/README.md

 ## Description

-**BFAST Explorer** is an exploratory [Shiny](https://shiny.rstudio.com/), developed in R and Python, designed to allow easy and fast time series analysis from *Landsat Surface Reflectance* pixel data.
+**BFAST Explorer** is a [Shiny](https://shiny.rstudio.com/) app, developed using R and Python, designed to allow easy and fast time series analysis from *Landsat Surface Reflectance* pixel data.
 This tool uses *Google Earth Engine (GEE)* as a medium to access remote sensing data and perform some preprocessing, such as cloud filtering.

 After the data is downloaded, three change detection algorithms (**bfastmonitor**, **bfast01** and **bfast**) can be applied to the time series in order to investigate changes in the trend and/or seasonal components over time.